A generalization of analytic torsion via differential forms on spaces of metrics: Definitions of multi-zeta functions and multi-torsion

-\begin{remark} Whereas we considered arbitrary metrics on $\Lambda^\bullet F$ when we studied the analytic torsion of the $F$-valued de Rham complex in \S \ref{section: Analytic torsion of an elliptic complex}, we will now consider only metrics on $E_\Gamma$ that are induced by Riemannian metrics on the product $M_1 \times M_2$ and by the canonical metric on $F_\Gamma$.
+\begin{remark} We will only consider metrics on $E_\Gamma$ that are induced by Riemannian metrics on the product $M_1 \times M_2$ and by the canonical metric on $F_\Gamma$.
 Also, unlike in previous sections, we will \textit{not} fix a density on $M_\Gamma$; rather, we will always take the Riemannian density induced by the product Riemannian metric. \end{remark}